WHAT IS FORM 1099-NEC, AND DOES IT APPLY TO ME?

 Any business that makes nonemployee compensation payments totaling $600 or more to at least one individual or withholds federal income tax from a nonemployee’s payment, will now use Form 1099-NEC to report those payments and withholding.

-In implementing the new NEC form in 2020 during the pandemic, the IRS allocated resources away from making this a more seamless process with the Combined Federal/State Filing Program to focus on the COVID stimulus and other mitigation programs.
-This fragmentation caused 1099-NEC reporting to be a logistical nightmare for companies handling this process internally.
+In implementing the new non-employee compensation form in 2020 during the pandemic, the IRS allocated resources away from making this a more seamless process with the Combined Federal/State Filing Program to focus on the COVID stimulus and other mitigation programs.
+This fragmentation caused 1099 non-employee compensation reporting to be a logistical nightmare for companies handling this process internally.

-Partner with Tab Service to determine your Form 1099-NEC reporting obligations and navigate the filing process.
+Partner with Tab Service to determine your Form 1099-NEC state reporting obligations and navigate the filing process.